olpeh/yleishyodyllinen-bot/README.md

 ## Deployment

-- Deployments to Heroku happens automatically for all commits to master branch
+- Deployments to Now happens automatically for all commits to master branch
+- Manual deployment: `now`